Navarrevisca: Tourism

 The project of a group of volunteers calling themselves the Altruists aims at recovering a network of hiking routes that follow traditional trails around the municipality.
 Through the construction and restoration of bridges, refuges, fountains and trails that has been carried out, this group of people intends to recover the historical memory and the cultural heritage that the different places traversed by the proposed trails enclose, spreading among the current inhabitants and visitors, the names of the different places, sources, streams, hills, etc. of the surroundings.

-The 9 routes currently proposed begin and end in Navarrevisca, presenting different degrees of difficulty and length of travel: